 Disappointingly there are no rear air vents, which is not exclusive to MG by any stretch – but in an SUV of any size, it’s an oversight.

-You’ll be able to find more information and official pictures of the interior on the within the MG ZST page.
+You’ll be able to find more information and official pictures of the interior on the within the MG ZST website.

 Both ZST variants get MG’s latest 1.3-litre three-cylinder turbo petrol engine mated to a six-speed automatic transmission hooked up to the front wheels.